 Billing Statement.
 Your billing statement shows the New Balance.
 This is the total amount you owe us on the Statement Closing Date.
 To determine the New Balance, we begin with the total balance at the start of the billing cycle.
-We add any purchases or cash advances.
+We add any purchases.
 We subtract any credits or payments.
 We then add any interest charges or fees and make other adjustments.

-Your billing statement also shows your transactions; the Minimum Payment Due and payment due date; your credit limit and cash advance limit; and your interest charges and fees.
+Your billing statement also shows your transactions; the Minimum Payment Due and payment due date; your credit limit; and your interest charges and fees.